BaseBlank/Cherry-Blossom-CSS/README.md

+## 4 Display Bug in Data Settings and Other Settings

+In both Data Settings and Other Settings, the second column always displays incorrectly, with the icon and text squeezed together and stacking vertically.

+CherryYou patch version-v04.css

+This commit fixes a UI bug in the Settings menu where navigation items were incorrectly stacked vertically and long text was truncated.
+The root cause was an overly broad CSS selector that improperly targeted menu list items, disrupting their flexbox layout.
+The fix removes this problematic selector and introduces new, specific rules to enforce the correct horizontal alignment for icons and text.
+Additionally, width and overflow properties were adjusted to ensure full menu item text is always visible without truncation.

+Resolved a CSS layout issue in the Settings menu caused by the overly broad `div[class^="SettingGroup-"] label` selector.
+This selector inadvertently applied container styles to menu list items, breaking their flex layout.
+The fix removes this rule entirely and adds specific styles for `div[class*="ListItemContent"]` to enforce `display: flex` and for `.ant-typography` to prevent text truncation, fully restoring the intended horizontal menu design.

 > If any of the CSS code sources cited in the Cherry-Blossom-CSS project are incorrect, original authors are encouraged to contact this project via a Github issue.
 Once credible information and evidence are provided, any citation errors will be corrected immediately.